-- (1) When used in these regulations or in sections 50.1000 to 50.1300, RSMo, the words and phrases defined hereinafter shall have the following meanings unless a different meaning is clearly required by the context of the plan: - (A) Accrued benefit means the amount that would be payable at normal retirement date, considering the participant's average final compensation, primary Social Security benefit, target replacement ratio, and creditable service at the date of termination.
-Notwithstanding the foregoing, a participant's accrued benefit under the plan shall not be less than his or her accrued benefit as of December 31, 1999, determined under the prior plan; - (B) Active member or active participant means an employee who does not currently have an election in effect to opt out of the plan, who has not incurred a separation from service, and who otherwise meets the criteria necessary to participate in the plan; - (C) Actuarial equivalence means equality in value of the aggregate amounts expected to be received under different forms of payment.
+(1) When used in these regulations or in sections 50.1000 to 50.1300, RSMo, the words and phrases defined hereinafter shall have the following meanings unless a different meaning is clearly required by the context of the plan:

+(A) Accrued benefit means the amount that would be payable at normal retirement date, considering the participant's average final compensation, primary Social Security benefit, target replacement ratio, and creditable service at the date of termination.
+Notwithstanding the foregoing, a participant's accrued benefit under the plan shall not be less than his or her accrued benefit as of December 31, 1999, determined under the prior plan;

+(B) Active member or active participant means an employee who does not currently have an election in effect to opt out of the plan, who has not incurred a separation from service, and who otherwise meets the criteria necessary to participate in the plan;

+(C) Actuarial equivalence means equality in value of the aggregate amounts expected to be received under different forms of payment.
 Such equality in value shall be based on assumptions as to the occurrence of future events.
 The future events to be taken into account are mortality for participants, mortality for a beneficiary, and an interest discount for the time value of money.
-For this plan, the actuarial assumptions are as follows: - 1.
-Mortality: the 1983 Group Annuity Mortality Table, weighted sixty-six and two-thirds percent (66 2/3%) male and thirty-three and one-third percent (33 1/3%) female: - 2.
-Interest discount assumption: eight percent (8%), compounded annually; - (D) Actuary means an individual who is enrolled as an actuary by the Joint Board for the Enrollment of Actuaries pursuant to 29 U.S.C.
-1242, or firm of actuaries, which has on its staff such an enrolled actuary, which enrolled actuary or firm of actuaries is selected by the board to provide actuarial services for the plan;
+For this plan, the actuarial assumptions are as follows:

+1. Mortality: the 1983 Group Annuity Mortality Table, weighted sixty-six and twothirds percent ($66\ 2/3\%$) male and thirtythree and one-third percent ($33\ 1/3\%$) female;

+2. Interest discount assumption: eight percent (8%), compounded annually;

+(D) Actuary means an individual who is enrolled as an actuary by the Joint Board for the Enrollment of Actuaries pursuant to 29 U.S.C.
+1242, or firm of actuaries, which has on its staff such an enrolled actuary, which enrolled actuary or firm of actuaries is selected by the board to provide actuarial services for the plan; (E) Annuity means a form of payment under which monthly installments are made to a retired participant in accordance with the terms of this plan;